 Meanwhile in France, it's all about decadence!
 Presenting Bûche de Noël.
 Its English translation, branch of Christmas, doesn't do justice.
 It's similar to the traditional Yule Log dish, however, this luxurious dessert is often decorated with an outer layer of marzipan mushrooms and sugar dustings of snow that invoke the spirit of a wintery forest.

 Don't hesitate to indulge.
 When in France, you'll have plenty of time between Christmas and New Years to celebrate with something lighter, say some oysters by the dozen.
 It is said that more oysters are sold in France during the holiday weeks than any other time of year.
-The savory seafood specialty is also featured on Norwegian's New Year's Menu.
+The savoury seafood speciality is also featured on Norwegian's New Year's Menu.
 Be sure to slurp at least one or two for good health, prosperity, and a year full of travel adventure.